UmbraFlare-code/Portafolio/README.md

 - **Interactive UI**: Animated components and transitions
 - **Project Showcase**: Categorized display of web and general projects
 - **Skills Section**: Visual representation of technical skills
-- **Education & Certifications**: Timeline of academic and professional achievements
+- **Certifications**: Timeline of academic and professional achievements
 - **Awards**: Highlighting professional recognitions

 ## 🛠️ Technologies Used